 Limits to confidentiality: Licensed psychologists also follow professional ethical guidelines, which include a responsibility to society as well as the client.
 Psychologists are required, by law, to consider exceptions to the rule in the case of:

-- Suspected child abuse or dependant adult or elder abuse.
+- Suspected child abuse or dependent adult or elder abuse.
 The therapist is required to report this to the appropriate authorities.

 - If a client is threatening serious bodily harm to another person.
 The therapist is required to notify the police.

 - If a client intends to harm himself or herself.
 The therapist will make every effort to work with the individual to ensure their safety.